 Everyone says Paris is the fashion capital of the world.
 Or perhaps Milan is.
 Rome is.
 But if you ask us Indian women, we will say, India is the FABRIC CAPITAL OF THE WORLD.
-India may also be the ETHNIC PRINT CAPITAL OF THE WORLD.
+WEAVE CAPITAL OF THE WORLD.
+India may also be the ETHNIC HANDBLOCK PRINT CAPITAL OF THE WORLD.
 AND EVEN THE HOSIERY CAPITAL OF THE WORLD IN SPITE OF CHINA.
-No other nation on earth boasts of such a stunning range of fabrics of silks, cottons and blends (natural yarn) and none has the kind of Ethnic prints and handwork that India has – hundreds or perhaps thousands of them strewn together right across the length and breadth of the nation weaving a beautiful enchanting and magic carpet of colourful dreams.
+No other nation on earth boasts of such a stunning range of fabrics and weaves of silks, cottons and blends (natural yarn) and none has the kind of Ethnic handblock prints and handcraft work that India has – hundreds or perhaps thousands of them strewn together right across the length and breadth of the nation sewing up a beautiful enchanting and magic carpet of colourful dreams.
 Handlooms still occupy a place of pride over mechanized textiles like rayon and polyester, the synthetic fabrics from the west.
 Indian cotton and silk BREATHE and are natural fiber.
-I love India for Her myriad colours, earthy native fabrics, ethnic motifs and traditional handwork as much as I love Her for Her ancient culture and heritage.
+I love India for Her myriad colours, earthy native fabrics, weaves, ethnic motifs and traditional handblock prints and handwork as much as I love Her for Her ancient culture and heritage.
 INDIAN TEXTILES REFLECT OUR ORIGINAL CHARACTER AND INDIVIDUALITY.An open challenge to anyone to prove me wrong: come up with an equivalent exquisite fabric/print/handwork collection.
 Understanding the fabric of India may help one understand the very phenomenon and enigma called India.

 Around the world Indians are going places as CEOs of multinational corporations, astronauts, medicos, scientists, mathematicians, engineers, teachers, nurses, techies… but if you look at the way we lovingly weave and wear, you will know why we Indians are able to make it good anywhere.
 Where does the inspiration spring from?
 Here is a peek into India’s Soul.